tweag/python-monorepo-example/2017-09-01-free-monads.md

 in stages.

-Free monads are a nice way to structure this problem because interpretations of free-monads can be defined, composed and combined very flexibly, allowing us to build up a library of interpreters for solving our problem.
+Free monads are a nice way to structure this problem because interpretations of free monads can be defined, composed and combined very flexibly, allowing us to build up a library of interpreters for solving our problem.

 ## What is a free monad?